Macbeth (shake & stir theatre company)

 Under the direction of Nelle Lee (along with Alexander Butt and Amy Ingram), Shakespeare’s language sits well in the mouths of cast members, evident particularly in the witches’ combined foreshadowing chants.
-Mathew Bengston gives a solid performance in the monumental role of the Scottish warrior poised at the point of possibility, however, as the plot progresses his monologues appear as a distracting hybrid of accents.
+Mathew Bengston gives a solid performance in the monumental role of the Scottish warrior poised at the point of possibility.

 As the ruthless Lady Macbeth, Evelina Singh is excellent.
 Indeed, her ‘milk of human kindness’ speech is a show highlight as she at-once conveys anger, confusion and despair along with her articulated ambivalence of gendered activity.
 Although the couple’s central relationship is not particularly gripping, however, this is perhaps a fault of the abridgement.

 The production’s aesthetics are impressive.
 A moody soundscape (from designer JP Vizcay Wilson) supports the shaping of Macbeth’s ambition in terms of the supernatural and the superstitious.
 And costumes offer interesting symbolism with players appearing in dark colours of contrast to the ensemble of witches, all dressed in white.
 While not the demotic secret black and midnight hags of Shakespeare’s imagining, the dishevelled coven convey an elemental force that is visually arresting in its grip of Macbeth as they intertwine about the stage.

 In the creative hands of a company with reputation for excellence in re-imagining the canon, like the previous Queensland Shakespeare Festival productions, “Macbeth” succeeds in bringing the Bard alive for contemporary audiences.
 It not only highlights the universality and ongoing relevance of Shakespeare’s themes but shows how, even in his darkest plays, there is still room for productions to make their own mark.